Turkish Walnut Kadayif (Vegan)

 TIPS FOR MAKING KADAYIF

-Make sure to separate the Kadayif noodles properly before adding the melted butter.
+Make sure to separate the Kadayif noodles properly before adding the melted butter and oil.
 It is crucial that you separate the Kadayif beforehand so that each noodle is coated in the melted butter - this will give a much crispier and lighter texture.

 When it comes to syrup-soaked desserts, it is always crucial to pour warm syrup over a cooled dessert or a cooled syrup over a warm dessert – it doesn’t make much difference which way you do it, just make sure one is cool and one is warm.